ankarion/blog/content/postgresql/transform.md

 	I assumed that this is not the best solution because PostgreSQL 9.5+ provides ["create transform"][transform] which is supposed to work faster.
 </details>

+# Intro
 This article is dedicated to [transforms][transform].
 I will show what it is and how to use it on some simple examples, in the end of this article there is a "benchmark" section which will compare **jsonb + transform** vs **json + decode_hash** (which was described in "don't do..." part)

 # Definition
-[Transforms][transform] are supposed to define the way postgresql object can be represented in certain language.
+[Transforms][transform] are supposed to define the way PostgreSQL object can be represented in certain language.
-For example, we want to represent postgresql type "hstore" as a perl type.
+For example, we want to represent PostgreSQL type "hstore" as a perl type.
 This can be done through 4 lines of SQL code:

 ```sql
 CREATE TRANSFORM FOR hstore LANGUAGE pl/perl (